 What You Need to Know About Organ and Tissue Donations

-- More than 1 million tissue transplants are done each year, and the surgical need for tissue has been steadily rising.
+- More than 1 million tissue transplants are done each year.

-- 90 percent of Americans say they support donation, but only 30 percent know the essential steps to become a donor.
+- 90 percent of Americans support donation, but only 30 percent know how to become a donor.

 Find out how you can become a donor.